parasoft/parasoft-demo-app/README.md

 | Password | `pass`                                              |

 ## Using Parasoft JMS/MQ Proxy
-There are two services in PDA, **order service** and **inventory service**.
-When an order is submitted, order service would send a request to inventory service to decrease the inventory.
-Then inventory service would return a response to show whether the operation is successful.
+There are two main services for order management in PDA, **order service** and **inventory service**.
+After an order is submitted, order service would send a request through messaging queue to check and decrease the inventory.
+After the operation is done, inventory service would send a response through messaging queue which includes the information of the operation result.

-If you want to use JMS/MQ proxy, you should set the configuration in **PARASOFT JMS/MQ PROXY** in PDA **Demo Admin** page.
+To use Parasoft JMS/MQ proxy, you should enable the feature in PDA Demo Administration page and configure the connection queues with your message proxy in Virtualize.

 <img src="src/main/resources/static/common/images/services_diagram.png" width="500" alt="services_diagram">